amathislab/dmap/README.md

 Website: [DMAP](https://amathislab.github.io/dmap/)

-## I want to use DMAP in my custom environment!

-## I want to reproduce the experiments reported in the paper!
+## Reproducing the results of the paper

 ### Setup